-Stateful HBS are ideal for embedded platforms as was shown in 2012 when a preliminary, adapted version of XMSS was implemented on an Infineon SLE78 smartcard comprising a 16-bit core.
+Stateful HBS are ideal for embedded platforms as was shown in 2012 when a preliminary, adapted version of XMSS was implemented on a 16-bit Infineon SLE78 smartcard.
 As verification is fast and does not involve secrets, implementation is possible on resource constrained devices.
 The signing algorithm is also well suited to embedded devices, especially those with security controllers where the private keys and the state of the used private key can be securely controlled.
 When looking at the properties of stateful HBS it is clear that these PQC schemes are very well suited to firmware updates, especially as they are the only asymmetric PQC algorithms currently standardized.

-5 What is the role of a TPM?
+What is the role of a TPM?

-A typical standard embedded processor will usually be susceptible to attacks, as standard hardware is not optimized for security applications.
-Here, the complex host software is executed on the same processor as the security code and will, inevitably, share resources such as memory, thus leaving the system vulnerable to threats and bugs.
+A typical embedded processor will usually be susceptible to attacks, as standard hardware is not optimized for security applications.
+The complex host software is executed on the same processor as the security code and will, inevitably, share resources such as memory, thus leaving the system vulnerable to threats and bugs.
 The situation is even more critical when considering physical attacks, which can be rendered fairly easily.
-These attacks may include observing the power consumption to reveal secrets or just injecting spikes to change operation and exploit weaknesses in the code execution.
+These attacks may include 'micro probing' the chip, observing the power usage or just injecting spikes to change operation and reveal weaknesses in the code execution.